guidefari/here_hugo/docs/discord-crosspost-design.md

 - `sent`: Discord accepted the payload; normal polling must not send it again.
 - `failed`: the last attempt failed and may be retried under policy.

-The initial insert (claiming `queued` or `pending`) is the atomic guard, per the async/workflow standard on atomic transition guards — an `INSERT ...
+The initial insert (claiming `queued` or `pending`) is the atomic guard, per the async/workflow standard on atomic transition guards: an `INSERT ...
 ON CONFLICT DO NOTHING` on `dedupe_key`, not a stale read followed by an unconditional write, so overlapping Cron invocations can't both claim and send the same entry.

 ## Malformed entries

 A feed entry that fails `MediaEntry` schema decoding is never silently dropped and never fails the entire feed/run.
-It's written to a `QuarantineStore` (D1-backed) with the raw source payload, the source ID, and the schema decode error, then surfaces in an inspectable list (a small internal page, a log-based alert, or a periodic digest — the presentation is an open question below; the requirement is that it's visible, not that it's paged immediately).
+It's written to a `QuarantineStore` (D1-backed) with the raw source payload, the source ID, and the schema decode error, then surfaces in an inspectable list (a small internal page, a log-based alert, or a periodic digest: the presentation is an open question below; the requirement is that it's visible, not that it's paged immediately).

 A feed that is entirely unreachable or entirely unparseable (e.g. the URL 404s, or the body isn't valid XML/JSON at all) is a `FeedUnreachable`/`FeedFormatUnsupported` failure for that source only; other sources in the same run are unaffected.